hypo69/hypo/pytest/gemini/src/suppliers/cdata/login.md

 **Next Steps:**

 - **Integration with your actual `webdriver`:** Replace the `Webdriver` class and `MockElement` with your actual WebDriver implementation for more realistic tests.
 Make sure you include appropriate locator setup and teardown.
 - **Hypothesis testing (if needed):** If your input data has a specific structure, consider using Hypothesis for more comprehensive test generation.
-Add the import statement for Hypothesis (`from hypothesis import given`, `from hypothesis.strategies import *`).
+Add the import statement for Hypothesis (`from hypothesis import given`, `from hypothesis.Startegies import *`).
 - **More robust error handling:** Add more tests for different types of exceptions that might be raised during the login process, based on the specifics of your code.